-Though I don’t play it a lot, I’ve always been a big fan of Chess.
-Reason being is that Chess, to me, simulates our lives if you think about it.
-We all have to play on the same board.
+We all must play on the same board.
 We’re all made from the same substances.
 He who thinks many moves in advance is the one that wins.
 The parallels go on and on, but have you ever stopped to think about the pieces themselves?

 Life is a lot like that.
-God put us all on the same board, Earth.
-Some of us start out in different positions, such as a front line pawn, while some of us are born into a lot of security, with a large supporting cast around us like the King or Queen.
-However, unlike Chess, God gives us the free will to be any chess piece we want in life.
+We’re all on the same board, Earth.
+Some of us start out in different positions, such as a front-line pawn, while some of us are born into a lot of security, with a large supporting cast around us like the King or Queen.
+However, unlike Chess, we have the free will to be any chess piece we want in life.

-Everyday you define your role.
+Every day you define your role.
 How you move, how you operate, how you plan.
 In chess, a pawn can move one space, at most two spaces.
-A Queen on the other hand can move in any direction, as far as she wants.
+A Queen, on the other hand, can move in any direction, as far as she wants.
 Think about your life.
 There are no limitations on how much you can accomplish in a day.
-No one will ever tell you, you’ve gone to far today, you’ve accomplished too much, and you must stop here.
+No one will ever tell you, you’ve gone too far today, you’ve accomplished too much, and you must stop here.
 We place those limitations on ourselves sometimes.
-We don’t strive for royalty, we settle for being pawns.
+We don’t strive for royalty; we settle for being pawns.

 Look at people you admire and look up to.
 There’s a good chance they live their lives as royalty.
 They put a solid support group around them.
 They work well with others.
 They make calculated moves and they plan very well.
 Aside from that, when it’s time to make a move in life, they strike hard and cover a lot of ground.